2-Naphthol: Reactions

 One consequence of this tautomerism is the Bucherer reaction, the ammonolysis of 2-naphthol to give 2-aminonaphthalene.

 2-Naphthol can be oxidatively coupled to form BINOL, a C_{2}-symmetric ligand popularized for use in asymmetric catalysis.

 2-Naphthol converts to 2-naphthalenethiol by reaction with dimethylthiocarbamoyl chloride via the Newman–Kwart rearrangement.
 The OH→Br conversion has been described.

+2-Bromonaphthalene is prepared by treatment of naphthol with phosphorus bromide: